Airavatesvara Temple: Location

 The Airavatesvara Temple is located in Kumbakonam city, 310 km southwest of Chennai and 90 km from Chidambaram.
 It is about 40 km to the northeast to the Brihadeeswara Temple in Thanjavur, and about 30 km to the southwest of Gangaikonda Cholapuram Temple.
 All three are a part of the UNESCO world heritage site.

 The nearest airport with regular services is Tiruchirappalli International Airport (IATA: TRZ), about 90 km away.
 The temple is on highway 22 connecting Tiruchirappalli, and highway 36 connecting it to Thanjavur.
 The nearby cities of Tiruchirapalli and Chidambaram are connected daily to other major cities by the network of Indian Railways and Tamil Nadu bus services.

 The temple though inland, is near the Kollidam River, within the Kaveri (Cauvery) delta with access to the Bay of Bengal and through it to the Indian Ocean.

 Nomenclature

-The Airavatesvara Shiva temple has a water tank.
-This tank has a connected channel that brings in Cauveri River water where Hindus gather annually to take a dip.
-The local mythology narrates how Airavata, or Indra's (malla) white elephant was restored with clean, white skin after he took a dip in this tank.
+The Airavatesvara Shiva temple has a water tank that has a connected channel that brings in water from the Cauveri River.
+Hindus gather annually to take a dip in the tank.
+The local mythology narrates how Airavata, or Indra's white elephant was restored to clean, white skin after he took a dip in this tank.
 This legend is carved in stone in the inner shrine, and this Indra's elephant gives this temple its name.